 1829 to stop composing opera altogether.
 His last opera,

 "everyone remembers".
 It is perhaps the most overplayed

 piece of music in the entire classical repertoire.

-not think of horses and Cheerios (the sponsor) are
+horses and Cheerios (the sponsor) were

 that, it remains a magnificently stirring piece of